dvla/simple-symbolize/README.md

 ## Usage

-There are two ways to symbolize your String.
+There are three ways to use this gem.

-### Call the symbolize method and pass it your String
+### SimpleSymbolize

 ```ruby
 require 'simple_symbolize'